RobIsaTeam/courses/_posts/2016-02-10-6-threejs-our-first-3d-object-in-the-page.markdown

 ---
 published: true
-title: 6 - ThreeJS - Our first 3D object in the page
+title: 6 - ThreeJS - Our first 3D object in the scene
 layout: post
 ---
 _Learning objectives:_